LLM4SCREENLIT: Recommendations on Assessing the Performance of Large Language Models for Screening Literature in Systematic Reviews: Discussion and Conclusions

 \subsection{Implications}

-There are many implications stemming from this paper for researchers and practitioners, as well as for those responsible for setting journal and conference policies.
-Researchers should prioritize prospective, leakage-aware benchmarks and standardize WMCC reporting to enable credible conclusions and robust meta-analytic synthesis across SRs.
-Practitioners should adopt a reporting kit of their LLM validation exercises that includes complete confusion matrices, Lost Evidence, and WMCC with confidence intervals.
-They could also set in advance a maximum acceptable Lost Evidence (minimum acceptable recall) threshold that reflects the risk tolerance and objectives of the specific review (they would likely be less stringent for software engineering SRs than for high‑stakes clinical SRs), so that Lost Evidence from FNs is bounded by design.
-In practice, this means that if preliminary validation of LLMs suggests that LLM performance cannot meet or exceed acceptable levels for a specific SR task, and there are no clear indications of how prompts could be usefully refined, the task must be performed by human researchers
+There are many implications stemming from this paper for researchers (i.e., individuals studying the capabilities of LLMs) and practitioners (i.e., individuals validating GenAI tools as part of the conduct of a specific SR), as well as for those responsible for setting journal and conference policies.
+Researchers should prioritize prospective, leakage-aware benchmarks and standardize WMCC reporting to enable credible conclusions and MCC for robust meta-analytic synthesis across SRs.
+They also need to be aware of the difference between the studies based on previously published SRs and studies undertaken to validate LLMs in the context of conducting a new SR. It is important that they address the implications of their results for practitioners in terms of how their results can support SR-based validation exercises. \lech{The implications differ by study type (see the benchmarking vs.\ deployment distinction in \Cref{sec:Recommendations}).
+For researchers conducting retrospective benchmarks, the core requirements are complete confusion matrices, chance-anchored metrics (MCC, WMCC), and leakage safeguards.} Practitioners \lech{deploying LLMs on a specific SR} should adopt a reporting kit of their LLM validation exercises that includes complete confusion matrices based on a validation random sample, and performance metrics including Lost Evidence (or Recall), and MCC with confidence intervals. \R{R2-12st}\defquotedtext{R2-12}{Thresholds for maximum Lost Evidence should be set in advance and are context, domain, and SR type dependent, reflecting the risk tolerance and objectives of the specific review, and should be determined by stakeholders based on the specific consequences of missed evidence.}\R{R2-12en} This means that Lost Evidence from FNs is bounded by design.
+Decisions can then be made based on which (if any) classification processes (i.e., specific combination of one or more LLM(s) with either one or zero human researchers) achieved acceptable values of Lost Evidence (e.g. Lower Confidence interval >0.8 and produced a genuine prediction (i.e., delivered a 95\% Lower confidence value of MCC>0).
+Any classification processes that achieved these criteria would then be ranked based on WMCC values, with the process with the best WMCC being selected (assuming the WMCC values were greater than zero).
+If preliminary validation of LLMs supported classification process suggests that performance cannot meet or exceed acceptable levels for a specific SR task, and there are no clear indications of how prompts could be usefully refined, the task must be performed by human researchers.